DStanarevic/WCCI-Spring2017-CLE/Expectations.md

 - Be aware of how others learn
 - Keep a positive attitude and be solution oriented (refocus frustration on problem solving)
 - Be consistent in communication (expressing availability)
+- Hold teammates accountable for not holding themselves accountable
+- Respect each other, especially for communication styles, approach others with empathy
+- Be nice; compassionate and patient
+- Be on time and present
+- Have funnnnnnnn!!!!!!

 ### Instructors